Faculty and University

 The board of the university is responsible for the university as a whole.
 This board consists of three people and a student assessor.
 Like the student assessor of the faculty, the student assessor of the Board of the University is responsible for student affairs and generally the point of contact for students and student organizations.

 The University Council is a controlling organ for the University Board.
 They have to approve on some issues before the university can move forward and on other issues they have the right to give advice.
 The University Council consists of 24 people, 12 of which are students and 12 of which are staff.

-The students representatives are divided into multiple parties.
-The main ones (in alphabetical order) are Calimero, DAG, De Vrije Student and SOG.
+The student representatives are divided into multiple parties.
+The main ones (in alphabetical order) are Lijst Calimero, De Vrije Student (The Independent Student) Doughnut Party and SOG (Student Organisation Groningen).
+Previously, DAG also used to be a part of this, but they have been on hold since 2020.
 For more information on these individual parties you can follow the respective links.
 For more information on the university council as a whole, click here